Birth Control Implant

 How do I prepare for a birth control implant?

 Tell your healthcare provider about any medical condition you have.
 Also tell him or her if you are currently breastfeeding.
 Your provider will talk to you about how to prepare for your procedure.
 You will need to have a test to make sure you are not pregnant.
-Your healthcare provider will tell you when to come in for this procedure.
+Your provider will tell you when to come in to have the implant placed.

 What happens during the birth control implant procedure?